bsashidhar/hello-world/README.md

 Hello World!
 My name is Sashidhar and this is my first program for the class DSC520 - Statistics for Data Science.
-I love :coffee: and :chicken:
+I love :coffee: and :pizza: